Fork me on GitHub

 • Mostly static image: mvn package -Dpackaging=docker-native -Dmicronaut.native-image.base-image-run=gcr.io/distroless/cc-debian12 -Pgraalvm.
 This will create a "mostly" static native image and adds automatically -H:+StaticExecutableWithDynamicLibC flag.

-• Custom image: mvn package -Dpackaging=docker-native -Dmicronaut.native-image.base-image-run=your-own-image-for-run-the-native-image
+• Custom runtime image: mvn package -Dpackaging=docker-native -Dmicronaut.native-image.base-image-run=your-own-image-for-run-the-native-image

 • Oracle Cloud Function: mvn package -Dpackaging=docker-native -Dmicronaut.runtime=oracle_function.